Adam Fleischman: Early life

-Fleischman was born in Queens, New York and grew up in Silver Spring, Maryland.
+Fleischman was born in Queens, New York, and grew up in Silver Spring, Maryland.
 He graduated from the University of Maryland with a liberal arts degree.
 In 1998, he moved to Los Angeles with aspirations of becoming a screenwriter.
+He opened wine bars BottleRock and Vinoteque in Los Angeles.

+In 2004, Fleischman won Iron Chef America.

 Restaurants

 In 2009, Fleischman founded Umami Burger in Los Angeles.
-In 2011, hospitality group sbe acquired a stake of Umami Burger equal to that of Fleischman's, and in 2016, sbe acquired a majority of Umami Restaurant Group.
-Umami Burger now has over 20 locations, including Orange County, Las Vegas, New York, Chicago, Japan, as well as an Airstream in the Bahamas.
+In 2011, SBE Entertainment Group acquired a stake of Umami Burger equal to that of Fleischman's, and in 2016, SBE acquired a majority of Umami Restaurant Group.
+At the time, Umami Burger had 24 locations domestically with plans to expand internationally.

 In 2012, Fleischman partnered with chef Anthony Carron to found 800 Degrees Pizza as part of the Umami Restaurant Group.
 800 Degrees re-branded to 800 Degrees Woodfired Kitchen in February 2018.

-In 2017, Fleischman opened PBJ.LA, which offers a variety of peanut butter and jelly sandwiches, in Grand Central Market in Los Angeles.
+In 2017, Fleischman opened PBJ.LA in Grand Central Market in Los Angeles, which offers a variety of peanut butter and jelly sandwiches.

+In 2022, Fleischman opened Slow Burn in Echo Park, Los Angeles, a "pan-Asian smokehouse".
+It closed three weeks after opening without explanation.

+Other ventures

+Fleischman co-wrote the 2016 cookbook Flavor Bombs: The Umami Ingredients That Make Taste Explode.

+Personal life

+In 2023, Fleischman appeared in an episode of Outside The Box with "The Squatter Hunter" Flash Shelton.
+In the episode Fleischman was accused of squatting in a Hollywood Hills house as part of a business deal gone wrong with actress and musician Claudia Cummings.